 Casio PRW-2500T-7CR: Barometer

-As this Pro Trek model is designed to excel on long expeditions, it was essential that Casio incorporated an accurate weather forecasting system to warn the user of approaching storms.
+As this Pro Trek model is designed to excel on long expeditions, it was essential that Casio incorporated a weather forecasting system to warn the user of approaching storms.
 The barometer takes a reading once every two hours and plots this data on a trend graph, enabling the user to assess weather conditions at a glance.
-When the barometer button is depressed, a traditional mercury reading is presented alongside a precise temperature display.
+When the barometer button is depressed, a traditional mercury reading is presented alongside a temperature display.

 Casio PRW-2500T-7CR: Other features